Page Structure and Design

 If your website is multilingual , users have two options for switching between languages:

-Approximately 90 % of all pages on a web presence typically consist of detail pages.
-The detail page (also known as the “content page”) is the standard page type.
-Its purpose is the clear and structured presentation of information, facts, and complex content for the various target groups of LMU.
+The detail page ("content page") is the standard page type.
+Its purpose is to present information, facts, and complex content in a clear and structured manner for the various target groups of LMU.
 As the name suggests, detail pages go into detail.
-They are less image-heavy than overview pages.
-To structure complex and text-heavy content clearly and make it easily accessible to LMU’s target audiences, detail pages primarily provide text modules.
+They contain fewer images than overview pages.
+In order to clearly structure complex and text-heavy content for LMU's target groups and make it easily accessible, the detail page primarily offers text modules such as "Standard Content."

 Contact person pages as well as news and event pages can become so‑called “data sources.”
 These are created once by editors in the system and can then be integrated and displayed at many locations.